rmsy/opentrackr/README.md

 opentrackr
 =========

-opentrackr is an open source implementation of the [apptrackr API]
+opentrackr is an open source implementation of the [apptrackr API]. opentrackr is heavily based on AppDB by Kyek.

 Features
 ----------